 On the downside:

-- I did find the instructions to be a bit complicated on some recipes and would need to be prepared by a more experienced young cook or would need the aid of an adult.
+- I did find the instructions to be a bit complicated on some recipes.
+You would need to be a more experienced young cook or would need the aid of an adult.